Korçë: Communist Albania

-After 1990 Korçë was one of the six cities where the New Democratic Party won all the constituencies.
-Popular revolts in February 1991 ended with the tearing down of Hoxha's statue.
+Post-communist Albania

 After the fall of communism, the city fell into disregard in many aspects.
 However following the 2000s, the city experienced a makeover as main streets and alleys started to be reconstructed, locals began to renovate their historic villas, a calendar of events was introduced, building façades painted, and city parks reinvigorated.
 The European Union is financing the renovation of the Korça Old Bazaar while the city centre was redesigned, and a watch tower constructed.

 Geography

 Korçë lies mostly between latitudes 40° and 36° N and longitudes 20° and 46° E. The municipality of Korçë is encompassed in the County of Korçë within the Southern Region of Albania and consists of the adjacent administrative units of Drenovë, Lekas, Mollaj, Qendër Bulgarec, Vithkuq, Voskop, Voskopojë and Korçë as its seat.

 Climate

-As of the Köppen climate classification, Korçë falls under the periphery of the warm-summer Mediterranean climate (Csb) zone with an average annual temperature of 10.4 C. The warmest month of Korçë is August with an average temperature of 21.3 C. By contrast, the coldest month is January with an average temperature of -0.8 C. Korçë receives around 766.7 mm annual precipitation with summer minimum and winter maximum.
+As of the Köppen climate classification, Korçë falls under the periphery of the warm-summer Mediterranean climate (Csb, bordering on Dsb) zone with an average annual temperature of 10.4 C. The warmest month of Korçë is August with an average temperature of 21.3 C. By contrast, the coldest month is January with an average temperature of -0.8 C. Korçë receives around 766.7 mm annual precipitation with summer minimum and winter maximum.
 Temperatures generally remain cooler than western Albania, due to the middle altitude of the plain in which it is situated, but it receives about 2800 hours of solar radiation per year.